markusmoenig/noiselib/Readme.md

 This is a collection of procedural, seeded noises.
 Useful for CPU based raytracers and as building blocks for procedural art and textures.

 The noises are optimized for speed.
-All noises are available in all 4 dimensions (1D, 2D, 3D, 4D) and return a value between -1.0 and 1.0.
+Most noises are available in all 4 dimensions (1D, 2D, 3D, 4D), some are only available in specific dimensions (or are still under development).

 All noises have the same signature so that they can be passed as parameters to the supplied fractal functions.
+All return a value between -1.0 and 1.0.

 This library has no external dependencies.